White Paper: The Perils of Offshoring Software Testing

 In response to client demands for better testing solutions, we developed an innovative business model that delivers onshore quality, responsiveness and peace of mind at offshore prices.
 Our Test Factory is a unique on-demand testing “cloud” that delivers a wide range of testing services “when needed, as needed.”
 Many Fortune 500 clients have experienced 20-50% project cost savings and 10-30% improvement in time to market by using the Test Factory.
 Suffice to say, clients also benefit from a local provider through enhanced data security, a greater ease of doing business and business certainty.

-The Test Factory beats India through old fashioned North American ingenuity and hard work: deploying cutting edge and proprietary testing methodologies; leveraging industry-leading levels of automation and; cultivating a highly experiences and stable workforce.
+The Test Factory beats India through old-fashioned North American ingenuity and hard work: deploying cutting edge and proprietary testing methodologies; leveraging industry-leading levels of automation and; cultivating high experiences and stable workforce.

 All Rights Reserved ©.